mbejger/polgraw-allsky/sources/docs/input_data.md

 ## `extract_band`

-This code converts Short Fourier Transform Database files to time series.
+This program converts Short Fourier Transformation series to time series.
+Written by Pia Astone (INFN, Physics Department of University of Rome "La Sapienza").

 ### Prerequisites

+C compiller.
+Uses standard C libraries, `libm`.
+Links to the PSS library (created by Pia Astone).

 ### How to run it?